AaltoSciComp/scicomp-docs/triton/tut/required-cluster-setup.rst

 .. highlight:: bash

 General
 -------

-These tutorials will be quite useful for clusters with:
+These tutorials/our course will be quite easy to use for users of a cluster which have:

 - Slurm as the batch system
 - You can get a shell (likely via ssh)
 - ``git`` installed without needing to load a module
-- Python 2 or 3 (any version) installed as ``python`` without needing to load a module
+- Python 2 or 3 (any version) installed as ``python`` without needing to load a module.

 Quick reference